clberube/bisip2/docs/tutorials/dias.rst

     :width: 100%
     :align: center

-    We can see that the stricter priors have allowed all walkers to find the same parameter values that maximize the likelihood.
+    The stricter priors have allowed all walkers to find a similar stationary state.

 With these improved parameter chains the fit quality should be improved.